-1897 – On Monday Esther (Emily Esther Sperry) and I called for Zoa Christensen and we all three walked out home.
+1897 (Monday) – On Monday Esther (Emily Esther Sperry) and I called for Zoa Christensen and we all three walked out home.
 In the afternoon we went up town again.
 In the evening the Young Ladies Grand Bazaar opened, Esther and I went.
 Esther had to sing.
 In the evening Oscar (Alfred Oscar Lunt) took Esther and I to one of their booths and had us take a chance on guessing how many stitches there were in a little dress.
 Then he took us over to another booth and treated us to strawberry and cake.
 He took us home from the Bazaar.
-Esther slept to Grandmother Sperry’s (Emily Louisa Miller) and I slept up to Burton’s. in the afternoon on Tuesday I went down town, I went back up to Moore’s and about five o’clock Mrs. Moore, Flora and I went to town I went to the Opera House where the Bazaar was still going on I had lunch there and stayed while in the evening.
+Esther slept to Grandmother Sperry’s (Emily Louisa Miller) and I slept up to Burton’s.
+In the afternoon on Tuesday I went down town, I went back up to Moore’s and about five o’clock Mrs. Moore, Flora (Flora Moore) and I went to town I went to the Opera House where the Bazaar was still going on I had lunch there and stayed while in the evening.
 Between eight and nine o’clock, Oscar and I went to a concert in the Tabernacle.
 We came back over to the Bazaar.
 There was a man there with a phonograph, we listened to three pieces, had some ice cream and drink of lemonade then Oscar took me home.
 On Wednesday I slept all afternoon.
-In the evening I went to a dance with Oscar, in the Opera House. at the dance I met a Mr. Angell and danced with him.
-Later in the evening Oscar introduced me to Miss Ramsey, one of the singers at the concert the night before, we three went out for a walk after coming back Della Kendall and Mr. Angell joined up and we listened to a couple pieces on the phonograph.
+In the evening I went to a dance with Oscar, in the Opera House.
+At the dance I met a Mr. Angell and danced with him.
+Later in the evening Oscar introduced me to Miss Ramsey, one of the singers at the concert the night before, we three went out for a walk after coming back Della Kendall (Adella Kendall) and Mr. Angell joined up and we listened to a couple pieces on the phonograph.
 After the dance Esther and I came out home with Father (Charles Henry Sperry).
 Thursday and Friday, I remained at home.
 Saturday I took Della (Emma Della Sperry) and Lillian (Lillian May Sperry) with me and we went up town.
 Today, Sunday, I am left alone with the children.
 Father is away and Mother (Caroline Webb), Esther, Melvin (Henry Melvin Sperry), Pearl (Eva Pearl Sperry) and Ruth (Ruth Sperry) are all up town.